mirandawei/mirandawei.github.io/_pages/about.md

 social: false # includes social icons at the bottom of the page
 ---

-I'm an incoming postdoctoral researcher at the Center for Information Technology Policy (CITP) at Princeton University, where I'll be working with Jonathan Mayer.
+I'm a postdoctoral fellow at the Center for Information Technology Policy (CITP) at Princeton University, working with Jonathan Mayer.
 In fall 2026, I will start as an Assistant Professor of Computer and Communication Sciences at EPFL (École Polytechnique Fédérale de Lausanne) in Lausanne, Switzerland.

 ***Interested in doing a PhD with me?***
 I'm hiring for PhD positions to start at EPFL in fall 2026!